 Other cleaning processes require multiple machines for rinsing, scrubbing and drying.
 The need for multiple machines means a higher upfront cost, higher incurred energy costs, longer cleaning time and more floor space needed to accommodate such machinery.

-How Does a Vapor Degreaser Work?
+How Does Vapor Degreasing Work?

+Vapor degreasing is a solvent cleaning process.
 Simply put, a vapor degreaser is a metal apparatus with heating elements at the bottom and cooling coils toward the top.
 Once solvent is in the machine and the machine is turned on, the heating element brings the liquid solvent to a boil, turning the solvent gaseous.
 The cooling coils located above the heating element prevent the solvent vapor from escaping the device, creating an atmosphere.

 After the parts are lowered into the atmosphere, the vapor clings to and condenses onto the parts.
 Then the parts are lifted out of the atmosphere, and the liquid solvent drips off the parts via gravity and back into the reservoir for recycled use.
 When the procedure is finished, the parts are dry and clean of all soils.